wookey-project/wookeypedia/sphinx/source/tataouine/newlib.rst

    make menuconfig

-Go to Userspace drivers and features, Libraries.
+Go to 'Userspace drivers and features, Libraries'.
 You should see your library and should be able to activate it.
 Until your configuration is saved, you can now directly compile and flash the new version of the firmware with an application using your library integrated in it.